Public Benefit Declaration

 To achieve its purpose, the Science Council provides public benefit by advancing science and science education, and advancing equality and diversity in science, in the following ways:

-Registers and Licences
+Registers and Licenses

 - Supporting science employers to enhance the competence, skills and knowledge of the science and science technician workforce, through the promulgation of the benefits of professional registration.